Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-5-Endpoint Incident Response Investigation/Windows-Event-Logs/security-events.md

 ## WinRM Authentication

-The attacker used discovered credentials to access the system through:
+The attacker used discovered credentials to access the system through WinRM.

 Related endpoint activity: